DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

     return ca.EnrichmentResponse(data, [new_column])
 ```

-The library automatically handles Cadenza ID columns which are required to connect input and output data - they are taken from the request metadata and added to the response.
+The library automatically handles disy Cadenza ID columns which are required to connect input and output data - they are taken from the request metadata and added to the response.
 You only need to specify metadata for the new columns you're adding, or you can use the default missing_metadata_strategy that handles adding column metadata heuristically.

-The library also supports automatically adding data for Cadenza ID columns if they are missing in the provided DataFrame.
+The library also supports automatically adding data for disy Cadenza ID columns if they are missing in the provided DataFrame.
 This requires the input and output DataFrames to have identical indexes.
 We therefore recommend modifying the input DataFrame directly and adding new columns to it.
 When you explicitly specify the desired output columns, index alignment is guaranteed, and you have full control over the output columns.

 Currently, only one-to-one mappings between input and output rows are supported.
 The output may omit entries for some ID tuples present in the input.
 However, each input ID tuple can be mapped to at most one output ID tuple.

 To return only specific columns, use `REMOVE_DATA_COLUMNS`: